adilbekm/trump_tweets/README.md

 6) Sunday, May 6, 2018
 7) Saturday, March 23, 2019

-## All Tweets Day by Day in One Graph
+## All Tweets Day-by-Day in One Graph

-And finally, a look at all of President Trump's tweets, day-by-day, in one graph:
+And finally, here is a look at all of President Trump's tweets, day-by-day, in one graph:

 ![All tweets day by day][plt13]

 ## Data and Methodology

-I obtained the data from Twitter's API and analyzed it using Python and its data analysis libraries NumPy, Pandas, and Matplotlib.
-All data and scripts used for this article can be found at: https://github.com/adilbekm/trump_tweets
+The data for this publication was obtained from the Twitter API and analyzed using Python and its special data libraries NumPy, Pandas, and Matplotlib.
+The data and the scripts can be found at: https://github.com/adilbekm/trump_tweets

 ## Other Graphs